Skip to content

 return duckdb_client.query(wrapped_query)

-log.info(f"Database is of type '{database_provider.type}'.
-Using standard query execution.")
+log.info("Database is of type '%s'.
+Using standard query execution.", database_provider.type)

 return duckdb_client.query(query)